 Student athletes and artists agree to a code of conduct.
 Students who violate that code risk losing the privilege to participate.

-“We are asking that students use good judgement when deciding how to spend their time outside school.
+“We are asking that students use good judgment when deciding how to spend their time outside school.
 We are also asking parents to help their children make wise choices,” he said.